aiskov/java-on-aws-workshop/hints/step-2.md

                 # NB: Replace PID with those that you receive in status
 ```

-Then check status you may take different responses, first option that service will be still disabled.
+Then check status you may take different responses, init option that service will be still disabled.
 Then wait for a
 while and retry.

 ```bash